Building Trusted AI at Scale Cities Startups & Digital Sovereignty – Keynote Amb Thomas Schneider

 EVIDENCE

-He states that AI must be used in a way that everyone in the world can benefit, emphasizing economic and societal progress for all [4-5], and adds that this must be done while respecting human dignity, autonomy, and the planet as the basis for life [6].
+He states that AI should be developed and used so that everyone in the world can benefit, including economic and societal progress for all, and that this must be done while respecting human dignity, autonomy, and the planet as the basis for life [4-6].

 EXTERNAL EVIDENCE (KNOWLEDGE BASE)